OpenVTON-Bench: A Large-Scale High-Resolution Benchmark for Controllable Virtual Try-On Evaluation: Experimental Results

 \textbf{VLM Agents as Reliable Judges.}~ The scores assigned by our VLM-based metric closely mirror the human ratings across most dimensions.
 Notably, \textbf{YingHui} achieves the highest scores in both VLM ($S_{avg}=4.372$) and Human evaluation ($S_{avg}=4.608$).
 This consistency suggests that Multimodal LLMs utilize semantic understanding similar to human cognition when assessing ``Realism" and ``Identity," making them a scalable alternative to costly manual annotation.

 \textbf{The ``Texture-Realism" Gap.}~ A critical trend is observed in the \textit{Texture} dimension ($S_{tex}$).
 While general-purpose diffusion models like FLUX.1-Kontext-dev achieve high scores in \textit{Background} ($4.428$) and \textit{Realism} ($4.137$), their performance drops significantly in \textit{Texture} ($3.574$).
 This indicates that while large-scale pre-training yields photorealism, it struggles with the zero-shot preservation of specific garment patterns.
-Models explicitly trained or fine-tuned on high-quality try-on data (e.g., YingHui, HuiWa) exhibit a much balanced performance profile, verifying the necessity of domain-specific benchmarks like OpenVTON-Bench.
+In contrast, commercial-grade systems (e.g., YingHui, HuiWa), which typically leverage large-scale proprietary try-on data, exhibit a much more balanced performance profile across all dimensions.
+This sharp contrast verifies the necessity of highly diverse, domain-specific benchmarks like OpenVTON-Bench to push the boundaries of open-source models.